History of BMW motorcycle logo, emblems or roundels

 Reported to be from 1940-45.
 Thanks, Paul Gubbels.

-The emblem with copper letters is correct for all bikes from the middle 50’s till the early 60’s.
+The emblem with copper letters is correct for all bikes from the middle 50’s until the early 60’s.
 I don’t remember when the copper ended and the silver color started.
 Any evidence/proof would be welcomed.
 Thanks, Paul Gubbels.

 This is the emblem that is correct for all bikes from the early 60’s on to mid 66 or so.
 It is distinguished by the narrow letters with the serifs.
 It is 6 cm. in diameter.
 The metal letters were changed from copper color to a silver color and are probably nickel.

 In mid or late 1966 (I think) the font was changed to the block style letters without the serifs.
-All /2 were 6 cm diameter.
+All /2 were 6 cm in diameter.

 This is one of the /5 emblems with the screws and gasket.
 It is 7 cm in diameter.

 This is one of the “stick on” plastic emblems used on the /6.
 It is 7 cm. in diameter.
 On all 1974models, but the R90S, the emblems were changed to glue on plastic.
 These emblems would “yellow” in the sunlight unless they fell off first.

 This is one of the “stick on” enamel emblems for an R90S.
 It is also 7 cm. in diameter.
 A few of the Silver smoke bikes in 74 had the plastic emblems, but most were enamel.
 All of the Daytona Orange models that we saw had the enamel emblems.